Deer

 I had such a narrow understanding of deer before doing this bit of research.
 I thought deer had a certain kind of antler and the rest were ‘something other than deer’.
 I think it goes back to my dad hunting deer and coming back with the familiar antlers with a certain number of points.

+It’s funny how we create our mental maps and are surprised when reality proves to be something different.
+Here’s the biggest surprise for me: Did you know that a moose is a deer?
+He’s just bigger and heavier with massive antlers, but he belongs to the same family.
+I honestly thought they were different families!
+Elk, too!
+All ‘deer’!
+I’m wondering how many of you knew this already.
 Deer border on mythic.
 They are profound symbols in religion, heraldry, literature and mythology.
 They’ve appeared in paleolithic paintings and art forms throughout the millennia.
 Their antlers make them unique, often majestic in appearance.

 On a more basic level, deer are ruminants.
 Like cattle, goats, giraffes, yaks and antelopes, deer acquire nutrients from the plant-based foods they consume through a fermentation process in a stomach prior to digestion.
 Remember the expression ‘chewing the cud’?
 The deer’s cud is regurgitated and chewed again to further break down the plant matter.
 The process is known as rumination.